Sustainable flooring: Linoleum

-Rubber Flooring
+Rubber

 Rubber flooring used to be made from a rubber tree, a 100% renewable resource.
-Today styrene-butadiene rubber (SBR), a general-purpose synthetic rubber, produced from a copolymer of styrene and butadiene is used for "rubber flooring" It is easy to install and maintain, is anti-static and provides effective sound insulation and vibration reduction.
+Today styrene-butadiene rubber (SBR), a general-purpose synthetic rubber, produced from a copolymer of styrene and butadiene is used for "rubber flooring".
+It is easy to install and maintain, is anti-static and provides effective sound insulation and vibration reduction.

 Rubber flooring is also resistant to fading and cigarette burns.
 Most rubber flooring is made from synthetic rubber, which is not a sustainable product.

-Natural and Recycled Carpet
+Natural and recycled carpet

-There are carpets that are sustainable, using natural fibers such as cotton, sisal, wool, jute and coconut husk.
+There are carpets which are sustainable, using natural fibers such as cotton, sisal, wool, jute and coconut husk.
 Handmade Citapore rugs include a wide range of sustainable flooring material as these rugs are generally made from cotton (both virgin and recycled), jute, rayon and cotton chennile.
 It is also possible to have carpet made completely from recycled polyethylene terephthalate used for food/drink containers.
 Recycled nylon is also a common material used and the process takes carpet made with nylon 6 fibers and recycles it into brand new nylon carpet.
 This process can be repeated numerous times and in 2009 alone, Shaw's Evergreen facility recycled over 100 million pounds of carpet.
 This is sustainable and it reduces material sent to landfill; further it uses dyeing methods that are less polluting and require less energy than other flooring.
 This flooring is sustainable when used alongside eco-friendly adhesive, as some products may have toxic finishes added (stain/fireproofing) that are not considered sustainable.

-Coconut timber flooring
+Coconut timber

 Coconut timber is a hardwood substitute from coconut palm trees.
 Coconut palm wood flooring is cheaper than teak, with the wood hardness comparable to mahogany.
 Coconut palm wood is made from matured (60 to 80 years old) coconut palm trees that no longer bear fruits.